cenotelie/sapientia/sapientia/model_training/annotation_strategies/annotation_strategy_collins.md

 _Collaboration_ is a relation existing between two roles.

-For example, the _Supplier_ **provides** technical requirements to the _Provider_.
+For example, the _Supplier_ **provides** technical specification to the _Provider_.

 COLLABORATION(Supplier, Provider)

-In this example, there exists another relation between _Supplier_ and _technical requirements_.
+In this example, there exists another relation between _Supplier_ and _technical specification_.

 _Collaboration_ is one of the few undirected relations.

 ### Provide

-Provide is a relation existing between a role and a document, hardware, system or component.
+_Provide_ is a relation existing between a role and a standard, document, hardware, system or component.

 For example, the _Supplier_ **provides** _technical requirements_ to the _Provider_.

 PROVIDE(Supplier, technical requirements)

+### Defined by

+Defined by is a relation existing between standard and a document.

+For example, the _specific requirements_ are **defined** in the _technical specification_.

+DEFINED_BY(specific requirements, technical specification)

 ### Comply with